 We have recorded goodwill related to our prior acquisitions, and may do so in connection with any potential future acquisitions.
 Goodwill and other intangible assets with indefinite lives are not amortized, but are reviewed for impairment annually or on an interim basis whenever events or changes in circumstances indicate that the carrying value of these assets may not be recoverable.
 Factors that may indicate that the carrying value of our goodwill or other intangible assets may not be recoverable include a persistent decline in our stock price and market capitalization, reduced future cash flow estimates and slower growth rates in our industry.
 We may be required to record a significant charge in our financial statements during the period in which any impairment of our goodwill or other intangible assets is determined, which would adversely impact our results of operations.
-Furthermore, in fiscal 2015 we began to report results in three business segments, which requires the allocation of goodwill and intangibles to each of these segments.
+We report results in three business segments, which requires the allocation of goodwill and intangibles to each of these segments.
 As a result, our impairment review each year or on an interim basis shall be conducted by segment, which can result in a different outcome than if assessed on an overall consolidated basis.
 Revenue from our mobile navigation business has been declining substantially over the last few years and continued deterioration of this revenue base can result in an impairment of the goodwill and intangibles assigned to this reporting unit.
-In addition, in January 2016, we decided to shift our focus in our advertising business from growth to profitability.
-We anticipate that our quarter ended March 31, 2016, which was lower in revenue compared to the three months ended December 31, 2015 due to seasonality, will be the peak quarter of losses for our advertising business.
-In the near-term, we are taking actions to reduce our operating costs and expect to achieve break-even on a cash basis for our advertising business by the end of calendar 2016.
-We use the adjusted EBITDA metric in measuring this performance.
-This shift in strategy from growth to profitability required us to evaluate the carrying value of our goodwill and intangible assets for impairment during the three months ended March 31, 2016 rather than in the ordinary course of practice during the last quarter of our fiscal year.

-Based on the results of our goodwill and intangible assets impairment test as of January 31, 2016, the estimated fair value of our mobile navigation business and our advertising business exceeded its carrying value by 22% and 18%, respectively.
-We have not recognized any impairment of goodwill or intangible assets in the three year period ended June 30, 2015 and the nine months ended March 31, 2016.
-However, our efforts to focus on profitability for our advertising business may not be effective, and losses may continue beyond our expectations.
+In addition, in January 2016 we decided to shift our focus in our advertising business from growth to profitability.
+In the near-term, we are taking actions to reduce our operating costs.
+We have not recognized any impairment of goodwill in the three year period ended June 30, 2016 or in fiscal 2017 to date.
+However, our mobile navigation revenue continues to decline, our efforts to focus on profitability for our advertising business may not be effective, and losses may continue beyond our expectations.
 As such, we may experience future write-downs of goodwill or other intangible assets.
 Warranty claims, product liability claims and product recalls could subject us to significant costs and adversely affect our financial results.